LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-20-The-Starting-Line.md

 Natural Language Processing by Christopher D. Manning and Hinrich Schütze.

 ![NLP Book](/assets/foundations_of_natural_langauge_book.png)

-Foundations of Statistical Natural Language Processing: Christopher D. Manning, Hinrich Schütze
+<cite>Foundations of Statistical Natural Language Processing: Christopher D. Manning, Hinrich Schütze</cite>

 The reason I choose this book is because reviews say it covers foundational concepts in NLP that are still widely applied today.
 Not only that, but the fact that it delves into the mathematics of the subject further intrigues me and gives me the ability